 How does dry needling work?

 Dry needling is a type of physical therapy that involves the insertion of thin needles into the skin and muscles.
 The needles are used to stimulate trigger points or knots that form when muscles fail to relax.
-This can cause pain and dysfunction.
+For example, this can cause stomach pain and dysfunction in the muscles of the gut.
 Dry needling is also sometimes used to release tight muscles and break up scar tissue.

 The benefits of dry needling